meteor/galaxy-docs/source/security.md

 Galaxy consists of Platform services built and run on top of Amazon's Elastic Container Service and Amazon Web Services.

 Galaxy utilizes Amazon EC2 virtual machine and Docker isolation mechanisms.
-Each application instance is run in it's own Docker container on an Amazon EC2 virtual machine.
+Each application instance is run in its own Docker container on an Amazon EC2 virtual machine.

 <h3 id="risk-assessments">Risk Assessment</h3>